Justin-Credible/network-scanner/README.md

 If a host is during the scan that is not in one of these two files, it will be considered "unknown".

 A list of unknown devices will be printed to the console.
 Additionally, if the `--push-notification` option is used a push notification will be sent with up to 3 of the unknown devices included.
 Push notifications for a given unknown host will only be sent once per 24 hours.
-The push notification provided is [Pushover.net](https://pushover.net/) and API keys can be specified via `appsettings.json`.
+Push notifications are sent using [Pushover.net](https://pushover.net/) and API keys can be specified via `appsettings.json`.

 This tool is intended to be ran periodically via a cron job.

 Commands are options explained via the `--help` option:

 ```
+$ ./network-scanner --help

  network-scanner 1.0.0

 Usage: network-scanner [options] [command]